IsarNejad/IsarNejad.github.io/_pages/about.md

 {: .amaranth-deep-purple}
 ### May 2026 - CIFAR AI Safety Postdoctoral Fellows Retreat

 I was invited to speak at the [CIFAR AI Safety Postdoctoral Fellows Spring Retreat](https://events.cifar.ca/website/94681/agenda/).
 At this event, which took place in Montreal, I talked about my (nonlinear) career journey and my current roles as a researcher at the NRC.
 Other career talks were given by Philip Beadoin, from Lawzero, representing industry and Duncan Cass-Beggs from Global Risk Initiative (CIGI) representing civil society.
-The program continued with outstanding lighting talks by the postdoctoral fellows and closing remarks by Elissa Strome, the executive director of the pan-Canadian AI strategy, at CIFAR.
+The program started with a thought-provoking talk about Canada's AI ecosystem by Jake Hirsch-Allan, Director of Partnerships, at The Dais, continued with outstanding lighting talks by the postdoctoral fellows and closed with remarks by Elissa Strome, the executive director of the pan-Canadian AI strategy, at CIFAR.

 ### April 2026 - Completing Course OSS2010 at the School of Information Technology at Carleton University